evans-nyang/healthcare-facilities/mage/README.md

 ### Data Sources and ETL Process

-The data sources for this project are the [Kenya Master Health Facility List](https://kmhfr.health.go.ke/public/facilities) and the [Kenya Health Facilities GeoJSON](https://data.humdata.org/dataset/kenya-health-facilities).
+The data sources for this project are the [Kenya Master Health Facility List](https://kmhfr.health.go.ke/public/facilities).

 The ETL process is as follows:

 1. Download the Kenya Master Health Facility List from the [Kenya Master Health Facility List](https://kmhfr.health.go.ke/public/facilities) website.

-2. Download the Kenya Health Facilities GeoJSON from the [Kenya Health Facilities GeoJSON](https://data.humdata.org/dataset/kenya-health-facilities) website.

-3. Extract the data from the Kenya Master Health Facility List and the Kenya Health Facilities GeoJSON.
+2. Extract the data from the Kenya Master Health Facility List api.

-4. Transform the data from the Kenya Master Health Facility List and the Kenya Health Facilities GeoJSON.
+3. Transform the data by extracting the relevant columns and cleaning the data.

-5. Load the data into the database.
+4. Load the data into postgres database.

 ### Data Summary